 - Tertiary education.

-A note of caution, if you do wish to apply for this temporary suspension of cover, note, there is no cover on your insurance policy for you during the suspension term.
-This would increase your household’s overall financial risk if you are not insured, and we are all at a higher risk of something awful happening in our health right now, so I’d recommend this is a last resort option in these uncertain times.
+So a note of caution, if you do wish to apply for this temporary suspension of cover, please contact us to arrange so we can discuss with you what your cover situation would be during a policy suspension.
+Not having cover would increase your household’s overall financial risk if you are not insured, and we are all at a higher risk of something awful happening in our health right now, so I’d recommend this is a last resort option in these uncertain times.

 Insurance companies do change their premium structure over time, and while you are on lockdown, you may wish to contact us to review your Life insurance needs, and compare the cover you have, and the price you pay for it, with other insurance providers, this may be an option to help save money if your budget is being squeezed.